-- "In the interest of animal health and safety, please do not feed the animals." - "Be careful ~ this animal may bite". - Quiet animals: Use animals that are accustomed to human interaction.
+- People: Keep in mind who your visitors will be.
+Assume they have little or no experience with farm animals.
+People will walk up directly behind animals or put their fingers in pens and cages to pet or feed them.
+Even the quietest animal can only tolerate this for so long before they start to bite, kick, or peck in defence.
+Prepare for this by planning where you want people to walk and to have access to the animals.
+Use ropes, barriers, and double penning to control access to the animals. - Access to the animals: Signs and volunteers should discourage visitors from feeding, petting, or picking up the animals.
+Young animals, like piglets and chicks, seem to be the most inviting. - o Examples: - "In the interest of animal health and safety, please do not feed the animals." - "Be careful ~ this animal may bite". - Quiet animals: Use animals that are accustomed to human interaction.
 Animals should be kept as calm and unstressed as possible.
 Show animals and 4-H projects are often used in these exhibits.
 Keep in mind these animals should be representative of what you would see on a working farm. - Delivery: Animals should arrive at the location ahead of the event's opening.
 This will allow the animals time to acclimatize to new surroundings. - Animal health: A sick animal reflects badly on the exhibit, the home farm, and on agriculture in general.
 If any animals begin to shows signs of illness or stress, they should be removed immediately and/or returned home for care.
 Have a plan in place in case an animal gets sick or dies, including a pen or cage out of public view, an emergency list of phone numbers with a veterinarian and a transporter who could come on short notice.
 You should always have someone "on-duty" around animals.
 It does not take long for something to go wrong and someone should be nearby to deal with any problems that could arise. - Code of Practice: Pen size, stocking density, and food and water requirements should meet the guidelines set out in the Recommended Code of Practice for each animal.
-There are now Recommended Codes of Practice for the Care and Handling of the following animals: poultry, dairy, beef, horses, sheep, pigs, veal, deer, fur, bison, goats, and more.
+There are now Recommended Codes of Practice for the Care and Handling of the following animals: poultry, dairy, beef, horses, sheep, pigs, veal, deer, mink, and fox.
 These do not necessarily need to be on hand, but should be used as a reference.
 Copies of the Recommended Code of Practice can be accessed online at www.nfacc.ca.